openstack-archive/infra-manual/doc/source/core.rst

 ===========

-As covered in :ref:`automated-testing`, developers can take steps when Jenkins tests fail.
+As covered in :ref:`automated-testing`, developers can take steps when Zuul tests fail.
 Core reviewers, like other developers, can use these same steps when rerunning tests.
 Core reviewers have an additional tool for cases where gate testing fails due to reasons unrelated to the current change, re-approval.